$382,064Average Value$232Average Price per Sq Ft1Home For Sale

 Canal trails and woodland sanctuary

-Over 60 miles of paths are accessible to local walkers and bikers alike via the Illinois and Michigan Canal Trail that passes through Downtown Lemont.
+Over 60 miles of paths are accessible to local walkers and bikers alike via the Illinois and Michigan Canal Trail that passes through Central Lemont.
 A short drive southwest will take adventurers to the Heritage Woodland Sanctuary, where hikers can walk along the two miles of trails that pass through woodlands and open fields.
 Just south of the sanctuary is the Central Bark Dog Park, where four-legged friends can get some off-leash exercise.

 Kayaking and fishing is a great past time for the residents of Lemont.